 MRIGlobal advances the detection and diagnosis of antimicrobial resistance, improving patient treatment outcomes.

-Over time, bacteria and fungi develop into stronger versions of themselves in order to defeat antibiotics.
-Each year, at least 23,000 people die as a result of antibiotic-resistant bacteria.
+Over time, bacteria and fungi evolve into stronger versions of themselves in order to defeat antibiotics.
+Each year, at least 35,000 people die as a result of antibiotic-resistant bacteria.
 MRIGlobal partners with both public and private clients to develop new tests and technologies to help fight antimicrobial resistance everywhere.

 Discovery of new antimicrobial resistant biomarkers to improve detection and diagnostic technologies